 Terms of Usage and User Responsibility

 - Data is not backed up.
 None of the data on Lighthouse is backed up.
 The data that you keep in your home directory, /tmp or any other filesystem is exposed to immediate and permanent loss at all times.
 You are responsible for mitigating your own risk.
-We suggest you store copies of hard-to-reproduce data on systems that are backed up, for example, the AFS filesystem maintained by ITS.
+ARC-TS provides more durable storage on Turbo, Locker, and Data Den.
+For more information on these, look here.

 - Your usage is tracked and may be used for reports.
 We track a lot of job data and store it for a long time.
 We use this data to generate usage reports and look at patterns and trends.
 We may report this data, including your individual data, to your adviser, department head, dean, or other administrator or supervisor.